chrismetcalf/GOC-API-Stnd-new-structure/README.md

 The minimum header variables to be supported are media type through `Accept:` and language through `Accept-Language:`.
 Supplemental header variables in request (e.g.: `Accept-Charset:`, `Accept-Encoding:`) or response (e.g.: `Content-Language:`, `Content-Length:`) can aid in delivery and efficiency where appropriate but are not required.

-Supplemental methods of specifying output formats and language filters will be described later in this document `TODO: Reference url and extension format definition`.
+Supplemental methods of specifying language or output formats such as [URI argument filtering](#23-uri-argument-filtering) or [URI path filtering](#24-uri-path-filtering) may override header variables when required.

 ##### 1.1.1 Media Type
 Output format, commonly known as media type, from a Web API are historically described by Multipurpose Internet Mail Extensions (MIME) types registered with the Internet Assigned Numbers Authority (IANA)'s media type catalogue.
 For most standard file types IANA's media type cataloge will provide the appropriate type definition.